JxSrcInc/dag/Readme.md

 Q: Does the solution work for larger graphs?

 A: Yes, the solution is designed to work for graphs of various sizes.
-It is also tested on a large DAG of 10000 vertices created by ScaleDAGGenerator in largescale branch.
+It is also tested on a large DAG of 10000 vertices created by using ScaleDAGGenerator.

 Q: Can you think of any optimizations?